rgildiaz/ITI/projects/gravwell/README.md

 ---

-Gravwell is a data storage and analysis platform designed to compete with Splunk.
-It is simpler to setup and use, offers node-based pricing (compared to Splunk's usage-based pricing), and is [open source](https://github.com/gravwell/gravwell).
+Gravwell is a platform for data ingestion, storage, and analysis designed to compete with Splunk.
+It is simple to setup and use, offers node-based pricing (compared to Splunk's usage-based pricing), and is [open source](https://github.com/gravwell/gravwell).
 It can be self-hosted, and it's designed to be able to [ingest and store any kind of data](#ingest-anything).
-This document will explore Gravwell's structure and capabilities, the differences between different versions of the software, and what makes it different from alternative solutions.
+This document will explore Gravwell's structure and capabilities, the differences between the various versions of the software, and what makes it unique when compared to alternative solutions.

 ## TLDR

-**Gravwell more than delivers enough value as a free and open source data collection and storage platform for small systems; however, it is hampered by its [13.9 GB/day ingest limit](#data-ingest) and an [unpolished UX](#clunky-ui).
-While the free version offers [features](#gravwell-features--constraints) that similar free software cannot, the paid tiers suffer from [high costs](#comparing-pricing-options) without delivering much more value than competitors.**
+**Gravwell more than delivers enough value as a free and open source data collection and storage platform for small systems; however, it is restricted by a [13.9 GB/day ingest limit](#data-ingest) and an [unpolished UX](#clunky-ui).
+While the free version offers [features](#gravwell-features--constraints) that similar free software cannot, the paid tiers suffer from [high costs](#comparing-pricing-options) without delivering much more value than competitors.
+Due to these factors, it may be worth considering [alternative solutions](#alternative-software) like Grafana.**

 ## Contents